-- Line a baking dish with baking paper
+- Preheat oven to 180°C and line a baking dish with baking paper.

-- Add all ingredients and stir to combine
+- Add all ingredients to a bowl and stir to combine.

 - Bake for 40-50 minutes, until browned on top and cooked through.